Have an interest in visiting, but have some questions first? This page is especially written with non-church-attenders in mind.

 Worship starts at 10:45am Sundays.

-We also offer Sunday School at 9:30am, which starts in the main sanctuary.
+We also offer Sunday School at 9:30am.
+It starts in the main sanctuary and spreads from there.
 It is a time for learning God’s word.
 There are classes for children of all ages.
-As of September 2018, we are also starting 3 new adult classes that will go for several months.
+We usually have three adult discipleship classes, focusing on:

 2 | What is a Fairview church service like?